-It might be a small coastal town but Banyuwangi in East Java is a beautiful little spot.
+It might be a small coastal town but Banyuwangi in Java’s East is a beautiful little spot.
 If you are in West Bali, you can easily reach it via the small bridge connecting Bali and Java.
-Here’s a quick guide for a day trip to Banyuwangi.
+Here’s a quick guide for a day trip to Banyuwangi, Java.

 From Jakarta, getting to Banyuwangi takes around 15 hours by scooter.
 By car or bus, it can be longer because of clogged traffic.
 It’s possible to fly from Jakarta to Blimbimgsari near Banyuwangi, which is your fastest bet.